thusharabandara/Deep-Learning-based-Land-Cover-Classification-for-Satellite-Images-of-Sri-Lanka-using-ConvNets/README.md

 Prabhath Ganegoda

 # Objectives
-1.Clasify the land coverof stelite images
+1.Clasify the land cover of stelite images